AbeBuck/BSU-Spartan-Team_FE-2024/Bills of Materials/README.md

 Bills of Materials
 ====

-This directory contains a complete inventory of the raw materials as well as their quantities and prices to properly create the output robot.
+This directory contains a complete inventory of the raw materials as well as their quantities and prices necessary to develop the output robot.

 ***